kfjahnke/envutil/README.md

 the advantage of being perfectly general, and the lookup can decide for each pixel whether it needs to be interpolated or antialiased - and how much.

-In contrast, using bilinear interpolation (--itp 1) is very fast, but it's not adequate for all situations - especially not if there are large differences in resolution between input and output.
+In contrast, using bilinear interpolation is very fast, but it's not adequate for all situations - especially not if there are large differences in resolution between input and output.
 If the scale of the output is much smaller than the input's, the use of 'twining' should provide adequate antialiasing.
 When scaling up, bilinear interpolation only produces visible artifacts if the